transcom/mymove/docs/adr/0066-use-custom-nullable-types-for-patch-requests.md

 ## Decision Outcome

 * Chosen Alternative: Use custom nullable types

-To solve this probably engineers will now be able to use a custom, nullable type that indicates if the field was set to null or not.
+To solve this engineers will now be able to use a custom, nullable type that indicates if the field was set to explicitly set to null [delete the data] or implicitly [don't change anything].
 This solution was selected because the implementation of creating the nullable types is realtively quick, and it allows milmove to work with a single update request type: PATCH.
-Using the custom types will require engineers to alter how they access the value of the nullable fields, and have additional understand of how this type works.
+Using the custom types will require engineers to alter how they access the value of the nullable fields, and understanding of how this type works.
 The maintenance of the custom code should be minimal after implementation.

 ## Pros and Cons of the Alternatives

 ### Use custom nullable types

-* `+` Easy and quuick to implement
+* `+` Easy and quick to implement
 * `+` Allows milmove to use a single update request type
 * `+` Allows API users to set fields to null without having to send all object data
 * `-` Custom code will require milmove engineers to be aware of when and why to use nullable types.
 There may be a small learning curve.